Thdub/NSudo_Installer/README.md

 # Install
 1. Launch .bat as administrator.
 2. Browse to desired location, or paste an existing path - either in address bar or message box - then click "Select Folder" button.
-   - Change value to 1 to allow root installation (like C:\)
+   -Change value to 1 to allow root installation (like C:\)
-   - Change value to 0 (default) to disallow root installation.
+   -Change value to 0 (default) to disallow root installation.
 3. Select Options

 # NSudo Launcher Installer Options